Lorenzo Gasperoni

-Lorenzo Gasperoni (born 3 January 1990) is a Sammarinese footballer currently playing at Libertas and for the San Marino national football team.
-He plays as an attacking midfielder.
+Lorenzo Gasperoni (born 3 January 1990) is a Sammarinese footballer who last played at Tre Penne and for the San Marino national football team.
+He played as an attacking midfielder.

 International

 Gasperoni made his debut for the senior team in October 2013.
 He played the penultimate match of 2014 FIFA World Cup Qualification.
 San Marino travelled to Chişinău to play against Moldova.
 Gasperoni came on for Carlo Valentini as an eightieth-minute substitute as San Marino lost 3–0 in the Zimbru Stadium.